zacanger/junk/scripts/README.md

 ## Flamegraph

-Run the release version of Zterm while recording call stacks.
-After the Zterm process exits, a flamegraph will be generated and it's URI printed as the only output to STDOUT.
+Run the release version of Minterm while recording call stacks.
+After the Minterm process exits, a flamegraph will be generated and it's URI printed as the only output to STDOUT.

 ```sh